 But for the history addict, a visit to the CERN museum is like visiting a museum of the universe.
 Where else can you learn about the big bang and see the first server for the world wide web in one room?
 It is definitely not the Louvre, the Vatican Museums, or even the Smithsonian.

 If that isn't enough to interest you on your next trip to Geneva, perhaps our most favorite point will:

 It is free.

 Disclosure: We are not physicists and do not claim to be experts in particle physics.
-Our understanding of the studies at CERN come from our tour at the facility and brief internet searches (hey, thanks CERN!).
-If you happen to be a particle physicist and spot an error, please feel free to email us to let us know!
+Our understanding of the studies at CERN comes from our tour at the facility and brief internet searches (hey, thanks CERN!).
+If you happen to be a particle physicist and spot an error, please contact us to let us know!
 We must also give a special shout out to our friend Lauren at Never Ending Footsteps who is actually a particle physicist and gave us feedback on this post.